Table of Contents

 - Manage your sensory experience by taking breaks from it or reducing its length.

 - Reduce sensory input by blocking it out.
-Common strategies are:
+Two common strategies to do this are:

 Choosing a sensory-friendly event, place, product, or service means that you are less likely to experience sensory overload.
-That is because the event, place, or product service has made an effort to reduce the sensory experience.
+This is because the event, place, product or service has made an effort to reduce the sensory experience.
 For example, a sensory-friendly grocery store might have quiet shopping hours.
-The lights are less bright.
-The background music is turned off.
-Similarly, the beeps and dings of noisy cash registers are also turned off.
+This includes turning the lights down, turning off background music and the beeps and dings of noisy cash registers are also turned off.

-You can also better manage your sensory experience personally.
-Take breaks from it.
-Reducing the amount of time you spend exposed to it.
-Therefore, you might go to a party at a new location with lots of people.
-But you might only go for a short period.
+You can also better manage your sensory experience by taking breaks from it and reducing the amount of time you spend exposed to it.
+Therefore, you might go to a party at a new location with lots of people but you may only go for a short period of time.
 Places and events that identify as sensory-friendly may also have a quiet space or quiet room.
-It is a place for patrons to take a break.
-For example, a sports arena might have a quiet room.
-Also called a sensory room.
-It too is a place where patrons can take a break.
-They can hit pause on the loud, noisy, bright crowd and game.
+These are dedicated areas for patrons to take a break.
+For example, a sports arena might have a quiet room also often called a sensory room.
+This is a setting where individuals can hit pause on the loud, noisy, bright crowd and game.

-Finally, it is helpful to reduce sensory input.
-Simply reduce it.
-People who experience sensory overload often wear noise-canceling headphones to listen to music or even white noise.
-They block out extra sounds.
-Or they wear earmuffs.
-They wear sunglasses.
-Or maybe shaded lenses inside.
-They block out bright lights.
+Finally, it is helpful to reduce sensory input and simply reduce it.
+People who experience sensory overload often wear noise-cancelling headphones to listen to music or even white noise.
+They block out extra sounds potentially by wearing earmuffs.
+Additionally, they wear sunglasses or shaded lenses inside to block out bright lights.

 - You have more than five senses.